Practical Solutions to Practising in a COVID world

 If it’s not possible to have the trust records written up every week because of remote working what is the Trust Accounts Department’s position on this?

-Government directions on COVID-19 mean you will never be breached by the Trust Accounts Department for complying with all the legislative provisions relating to the maintenance of trust accounts and any reports provided by external examiners will be treated likewise.
+Government directions on COVID-19 mean you will never be breached by the Trust Accounts Department for not complying with all the legislative provisions relating to the maintenance of trust accounts and any reports provided by external examiners will be treated likewise.

 However, you must determine the trust ledger balance for each client before effecting a payment.
 The easiest way is to maintain a separate manual ledger on which you record receipts and payments and then refer back to the bank statements to confirm that the individual receipts have been credited.